Abandoned & Little-Known Airfields:

 assigned to various active military installations (mostly Navy) that were still active in the Bay Area then."

-A circa 2000 aerial view of Hamilton.
-Note the fighter dispersal pads east of the runway.
+Although the field remained intact, no aircraft were visible.
+Note the multiple WW2-era fighter dispersal pads east of the runway.

-A recent aerial view of Hamilton's hangars, ramp & runway.
+A circa late 1990s aerial view looking northeast at Hamilton's hangars, ramp & runway.

 In the late 1990s, the Hamilton Field property was redeveloped by the local government,